TokenBrice/l2s-handbook/content/docs/getting started/ps-edge.md

 {{< /column >}}

 {{< column >}}
+---
 #### Optimise the Order's Execution

-Whatever gets you the best rate, ParaSwap does - including splitting your order accross several decentralized exchanges.
+ParaSwap does whatever it takes to find the best rate - including splitting your order across several decentralized exchanges.

 Splitting orders is particularly effective for large transactions, such as the one presented here: a swap of 500 ETH to DAI, routed on three supports:
 1. 40% ParaSwapPool,